Professional Services Invoicing: Tips From the Trenches

-Invoicing for Services Work Should be Simple and Transparent
+Processes to Invoice for Professional Services Should Be Simple and Transparent

 Fast forward a few years to my work at Projector PSA, and I realized how common my story actually was.
-One particularly notable example exposed itself during the implementation process of our professional services software at a prominent technology company.
-We found more than $400K in client-reimbursable expenses that were never billed due to a lack of structure and control in their invoicing process.
+One particularly notable example exposed itself during the implementation process of our consultant billing software at a prominent technology company.
+We found more than $400K in client-reimbursable expenses that were never billed due to a lack of structure and control in their professional services invoice process.
 Unfortunately for that client, those expenses had to be written off.

 While these experiences took place some time ago, I still hear stories from professional services firms every day struggling with the same problems.
-Bottom line: Invoicing for professional services work should be simple and transparent.
-The first step in improving the invoicing process—fire Excel.
+Bottom line: processes to invoice for professional services should be simple and transparent.
+The first step in improving the professional services billing process—fire Excel.

-Stop Using Excel Invoicing Templates for Professional Services Work
+Stop Using Excel Templates for Professional Services Invoices

 A key trait of any growing services business is the ability for top management to solve problems quickly and efficiently.
 Talk to anyone who has spent time managing a consulting firm and they will tell you that they spend most of their time “putting out fires.”
-As a result, Excel becomes a manager’s go-to fire extinguisher--it’s easy to understand, it can get the job done quickly, and it's flexibility allows you to make things look the way you want.
-When it comes to invoicing for services work, however, that is where the benefits of using Excel end.
+As a result, Excel becomes a manager’s go-to fire extinguisher–it’s easy to understand, it can get the job done quickly, and its flexibility allows you to make things look the way you want.
+When it comes to professional services billing and consultant invoicing, however, that is where the benefits of using Excel end.

 If Not Excel, Then What?